minvws/gfmodules-mcsd-update-client/README.md

 Both containers only differ in their init script and the default version usually will mount its own local src directory into the container's /src dir.

+## URL resolving of resources

+When resolving absolute URLs, the application will only resolve resource references according to the same-origin policy.
+This means that the URL must have the same scheme, host and port as the resource.

 ## Contribution

 As stated in the [Disclaimer](#disclaimer) this project and all associated code serve solely as documentation and